 Trends & Insights.
 While Develocity helps you to react to tactical performance bottlenecks and daily failures, it also helps you respond proactively to systemic problems and longer-term performance regressions via dashboards that make key metrics and KPIs more observable and actionable.

 CI Build Cache & Resource Profiling.
 This enables you to optimize the speed of CI builds given compute resource and cost constraints.
 For cloud-hosted services, this translates directly and proportionately into lower bills.
 For internal CI teams, this means growing demand can be handled with existing resources.

 Get Started with Maven Build Scan and Build Cache

-An easy way to get started and get exposure to some Gradle Enterprise developer productivity tools is to try Maven Build Scan for free.
+An easy way to get started and get exposure to some Develocity developer productivity tools is to try Maven Build Scan for free.
 Another option is to take the Build Speed Challenge.
 It’s a quick, easy and fun way to experience the power of the Maven Build Cache and verify your out-of-the-box results using Build Scan.